100 Notable alumni of

 -

-Linda Park is a South Korean-born American actress, best known for her portrayal of communications officer Hoshi Sato in the television series Star Trek: Enterprise.
+Linda Park is a South Korean-born American actress.
+She is best known for playing communications officer Hoshi Sato in the science-fiction series Star Trek: Enterprise.

 -